5 Best Crossbows: Our Top Overall Picks

 A good contender for this category is the Ravin R10X; it works well for small game and also does enough damage to bring down elk and deer.
 All things considered, even though the Barnett XP380 hits harder, it’s a bit too much for small game, so the R10X offers more versatility in this way.

-The Ravin R10X is designed for unmatched accuracy, and I’ve had a successful hunt every time I’ve used it.
-I usually hunt from a 40 yard distance, but you should have no problem taking down large game even from 100 yards.
-It’s pricey, but if you want a guaranteed clean kill, this is the way to go.
+The Ravin R10X is designed for unmatched accuracy, and every hunt I’ve had with it has been successful.
+I usually hunt deer or any other large game from a 40-yard distance, but you should have no problem making a clean shot even from 100 yards.
+It’s pricey, but if you want reliability, this is the way to go.

 Skilled shooters could work from a 80 yard range, but if you’re just getting started you might want to stay within 30-35 yards.
 I prefer to shoot from a 40 yard range, but a powerful crossbow could take you up to 500 yards.
 If you’re hunting, try to stay close enough to get it right the first time, but far enough so you’re safe just in case you miss and startle your prey.
 Because of this, the closer you are shooting from the more I have to stress the importance of string dampeners and other accessories that can quieten your shot.